andyruddh/main-folio/_projects/shallow_mind_lp.md

 category: music
 ---

 This is my first self-released album/LP featuring 10 tracks.
+Released on July 10, 2022.

 Links: